Winner of Creative Problem Solving Award, Certified BigCommerce Partner, B2B Specialized Partner.

 Headless architecture can be categorized into:

-Conventional headless commerce separates the frontend from the backend, allowing creative freedom for medium-scale businesses with multiple storefronts to create innovative UI designs and user experience without affecting backend operations.
+Conventional Headless Commerce separates the frontend from the backend, allowing creative freedom for medium-scale businesses with multiple storefronts to create innovative UI designs and user experience without affecting backend operations.

 Modular commerce compartmentalizes backend operations into individual, seamlessly interconnected, pre-built modules or microservices (e.g., inventory, payments, etc), enabling quick and easy upgrades without impacting other processes and promoting agility.